ahay/src/user/pyang/readme.txt

 Test file:	/book/xjtu/test/gpufd3d/SConstruct
 NB: Mgpufbrec3d.cu is performing backward reconstruction for the forward modeled wavefield in 3D with GPU.
-It is implemented 2nd order FD, and prepared for 3D GPU-based RTM
+It is implemented 2nd order FD, and prepared for 3D GPU-based RTM.

 ===================================================================
 I try my best to make my code self-contained.
 I believe it brings